Skip to main content

 If you’re brushing up against the ceiling, the usual culprits and their fixes:

 • Per-request session verification.
 If you’re calling GET /v1/sessions/:sessionId on every authenticated API hit, you’re doing too much work.
-Cache the verified sealed token locally (the token already carries the verdict), and only fall back to the durable session API for audits, escalations, or stale sessions.
+Cache the verified sealed token locally (the token already carries the verdict), and only fall back to the sessions API for audits, escalations, or stale sessions.
 See API abuse → Session reuse.

 • Manual pagination.
 Many integrations iterate lists by page in a for loop.
 Switch to the server SDK’s auto-pagination helper, which streams items and respects retries automatically.